realm/realm-swift/docs/src/docs.md

 ### In-Memory Default Realm

-The Default Realm is persisted to disk by default (to a file called “default.realm” under the Documents folder of your app), but you can also use it purely in memory by calling the following line before any call to `[RLMRealm defaultRealm]`
+The Default Realm is persisted to disk by default, but you can also use it purely in memory by calling the following line before any call to `[RLMRealm defaultRealm]`.

 <div class="highlight-wrapper">